UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 * If you are not familiar with the terminal autocomplete functionality, this is an incredibly useful trait of the terminal (and will greatly speed up the process of working with the command line).
 In this instance, hitting tab after typing `uhd` should show `uhd_` since there are multiple commands that start with `uhd`.
 Quickly hitting tab twice will provide the list of commands that can be run (with `uhd_find_devices` as one of the options).
 If you type `uhd_fi` and hit tab again, this will autocomplete `uhd_find_devices` since it is the only command that starts with that sequence of letters.

 Another useful built-in uhd command is `uhd_fft`.
 Running `uhd_fft -h` in the terminal will display a short help menu that indicates the command line arguments that can be used.
-As a simple example, you can run the command below using the address for your receiving USRP in place of `<address>`.
+As a simple example, you can run the command below using the serial address for your receiving USRP in place of `<address>`.
 The `-a` flag indicates the address of your USRP, and the `-f` flag is to specify the center frequency that will be set on the hardware.

 * `uhd_fft -a serial=<address> -f 915000000`